20 Skills Recruiters Screen For in Chemical Engineer Resumes

 - What knowledge areas are most important for Chemical Engineers?

-- O*NET identifies the following core knowledge domains for Chemical Engineer roles: Engineering and Technology, Chemistry, Mathematics, Design, Physics.
+- Core knowledge domains for Chemical Engineer roles based on verified occupational data: Engineering and Technology, Chemistry, Mathematics, Design, Physics.